 Tracking progress

 Highest Tech.
 If you are using a Head Up Display (HUD) you should be able to monitor a Flight Path Vector (FPV) symbol’s position over the runway and later fine-tuned to over the touchdown zone.
-See the Chapter: Head Up Display Techniques.
+See: Head Up Display Techniques.

 High Tech.
 If your FMS provides a distance countdown to the end of the runway, you should be able to check that against altitude to see if you are above or below your continuous descent angle.
 You can estimate the correct distances by multiplying the distance in nautical miles by 318 feet and then adding 50’ for the threshold crossing height.
 (Since the CDFA is aimed to the touchdown zone, you altitude will need to be 50’ higher at each marker.
 You can do the math or use the chart below.